Chalk home page

 Querying by windowed time range

-Windowed features resolved via underscore expressions can reference the current windowed time range using the _.chalk_window operator:
+Windowed features resolved via expressions can reference the current windowed time range using the _.chalk_window operator:

 @features